Medically reviewed by Kristin Hall, FNP

 To get your stress under control, one of the very first things you’re going to want to do is become intimately familiar with it.

 Identifying a potential stressor that causes your heart to groan can be useful for proper management.
 When that’s done, the following methods can be adopted:

-While time in front of the television can provide some relief from the stress of the week, making deliberate effort to engage in activities specially crafted to improve your mental wellbeing can rein in your stressors.
+While time in front of the television can provide some relief from the stress of the week, making a deliberate effort to engage in activities specially crafted to improve your mental wellbeing can rein in your stressors.

-They may make fun of your clothing preferences and offer unsolicited opinions on your career choices, but family members and friends can provide much needed emotional support in stressful times.
+They may make fun of your clothing preferences and offer unsolicited opinions on your career choices, but family members and friends can provide much-needed emotional support in stressful times.

 At points where you feel most overwhelmed by work, your relationship and/or taking care of the kids, taking advantage of the care your loved ones can provide may help to ease your burdens.

 Making sure you get enough sleep isn’t only good for getting you pumped to start your day — it can also be a useful strategy to hold off stress and improve your daily life.

 A common way to get both stress and anxiety in order is to speak to a mental health professional and get medical advice about the challenges you may be facing.
 Seeking professional help could be the key to reducing your anxiety.

 Approaches to psychotherapy such as cognitive-behavioral therapy (aka "talk therapy") can help with managing stress as well as anxiety by encouraging a more positive outlook on challenges, according to Cognitive Therapy and Research and Depression and Anxiety.

 You can speak to a professional healthcare provider about your mental health issues from the comfort of your home.